-Tibetan Crafts: Normally crafted from such raw materials as gold, silver, copper, wood, bamboo, as well as bones, Tibetan crafts are not only useful but aesthetically pleasing.
+Normally crafted from such raw materials as gold, silver, copper, wood, bamboo, as well as bones, Tibetan crafts are not only useful but aesthetically pleasing.
 Tibetan silver crafts make great souvenirs from Tibet.
-Tibetan silver ornaments make use of precious stones like agate, rubies, and sapphires, and are usually carved with Sanskrit.
+Tibetan silver ornaments make use of precious stones like agate, rubies, and sapphires, and are usually carved in Sanskrit.

-Tibetan Medicine: Lots of tourists like to buy traditional Tibetan medicine for its herbs such as saffron, awe to and snow lotus.
+Lots of tourists like to buy traditional Tibetan medicine for its herbs such as saffron, awe too, and snow lotus.
 Tibetan doctors and their traditional medicines made by secret methods attract much curiosity, and some tourists also like to pay the traditional doctors a visit for treatment during their tour.

 Tibetan traditional arts and crafts are too numerous to mention.
 To get a better understanding of exactly what there is to buy in Tibet, it is best to explore the local markets to do some shopping on your own.
 The biggest markets can be found in Lhasa.